lewie9021/cordova-plugin-video-thumbnail/README.md

 # cordova-plugin-video-thumbnail

-Provides support for rendering video thumbnails within Cordova.
+Provides support for rendering video thumbnails on Android using Cordova.

 ## Motivation